r3it/docs-customine.gusuku.io/content/actions/field/auto_number.en.md

 The value of the field is set in a fematted state, such as zero padded.

+You can omit this parameter if you do not want to immediately set the value in the field, and you want to use the numbered value for another action.

 #### App Unit Numbering

 If you select None, the numbering will be sequential across the entire domain.